balena-io-modules/balena-procbots/README.md

 Appropriate environment variables are required before execution.
 See below.

-## Integration
+## Creating a Github Integration

 `Versionbot` runs as an Integration in the Github scope.
 For development, you can create an Integration on your personal Github account by going to your Settings page (from your profile avatar icon) and selecting 'Integrations -> Register New Integration` from the 'Developer Settings' sidebar.

     * Give Integration a name
     * Set a Homepage URL (required but not used)
-    * Set a callback URL (this is where all callbacks will go to, eg: `http://whaleway.net:4567/webhooks`).
+    * Set a callback URL (this is where all callbacks will go to, eg: `http://myurl.com:4567/webhooks`).
 Currently `Versionbot` expects webhooks to be sent to the `/webhooks` path when running, and listens on port `4567`
     * Create a new Webhook Secret (see [here](https://developer.github.com/webhooks/securing/)).
 You will require this secret later

 	* Set up secure Webhooks: